-Both Toronto and Montreal have vast, underground “complexes” that are sophisticated northern-climate escapes from the wind-chill winters.
-A traveler who sees these miles of underground is reminded of the identity that Canadian tourism would most like to obliterate–that Canada is one of the places from where the cold weather comes.
+Both Toronto and Montreal have vast, underground “complexes.”
+These sophisticated northern-climate escapes help citizens endure the wind-chill winters.
+A traveler who sees these miles of underground life may recall something.
+That something is an identity that Canadian tourism would like to obliterate.
+For decades, in U.S. media, Canada was the place from where the cold weather comes.
 Toronto has large, interior atrium spaces, such as the Galleria at BCE Place or the lobby of the CBC Building.
 The Toronto and Montreal subways are marvels of efficiency.

-Toronto has managed to locate some housing in its downtown area, so the city remains alive in the evening and on weekends.
+Toronto has managed to locate some housing in its downtown area.
+Consequently, the city remains alive in the evening and on weekends.
 The market in the St. Lawrence neighborhood is an example.
 Intact neighborhoods are a characteristic of Toronto.
-The Chinatown tea shop Ten Ren’s on Dundas Street, the second-hand garments at Kensington Market, the brick houses of Cabbagetown on Metcalf between Carlton and Winchester, and the youngish feel of Queen Street, home of City TV, are all worth exploring.
+First, look at the Chinatown tea shop Ten Ren’s on Dundas Street Second, peruse the second-hand garments at Kensington Market.
+Finally, meander past the brick houses of Cabbagetown on Metcalf between Carlton and Winchester.
+Another aspect is the youngish feel of Queen Street, home of City TV.

-Another cultural venue in Toronto at which to ponder the Canadian character is the Art Gallery of Ontario, which is a major museum rather than a gallery.
+One cultural venue in Toronto at which to ponder the Canadian character is the Art Gallery of Ontario, which is a major museum rather than a gallery.
 Here you can see a permanent exhibit of the Group of Seven artists.
 Early in the 20th century this group of painters forged a new consciousness of the Canadian landscape, depicted with vibrant colors and painterly technique that challenged the academic art of the era.
-Discovering in art Canada ‘s rugged wilderness was an important factor in the country’s maturation and psychological development of its own national identity.
+Citizens discovered in art Canada’s rugged wilderness.
+To sum up, art commonality was an important factor in the country’s maturation and psychological development.
+Art furthered the shared national identity.

 Both Toronto and Montreal are relatively safe places to walk at night.
 Toronto is said to have one-sixth the homicides of Detroit.
 This is a land of few handguns.

-In contrast with Toronto’s comfortable accommodation of French, Chinese, and other language groups, Montreal has strived from time to time to require use of French.
+On the other hand, consider Montreal’s position on language purity.
+Montreal contrasts with Toronto’s comfortable accommodation of French, Chinese, and other language groups.
+Montreal strives from time to time to require use of French.
 An acquaintance described how, at one time, her home tax bill came in French and would be sent in English only if a special effort were made.
 The bus driver may be less inclined to offer you information if you ask in English rather than French.
 A movie theater owner in Montreal described to me how the Language Police, prompted by a citizen complaint, came to his theater to indicate that the English word “cash” was on his tickets.
 He had 60 days to remove “cash” or he would face a $350 fine.

 The character of a Torontonian is also different from that of a Montrealer.
 Toronto gets ribbed a little for its Victorian primness, its waspish reserve.
 One senses the suppressed rage of upright morality behind the moniker Toronto the Good.
 Toronto has been called “New York run by the Swiss.”

 However, Toronto boasts many amenities that will insure its premier place as a travel destination.
-The city’s expertise in hostelries and dining is epitomized by the Four Seasons Hotel with its five-diamond status.
+The city’s expertise in hostelries and dining expresses itself in the Four Seasons Hotel, with its five-diamond status.

 Montreal exudes joie de vivre, the Gallic assertiveness that makes French culture so delicious.
-This city is a daughter of France, France without jet lag, Paris minus the rudeness, a city with a soul, a place with European atmosphere and North American casualness.
-Montreal is the largest French-speaking city outside France.
+This city is a daughter of France, France without jet lag, Paris minus the rudeness.
+Montreal is a city with a soul, a place with European atmosphere and North American casualness.
+Above all, Montreal is the largest French-speaking city outside France.
 Most English-speaking travelers who arrive in Montreal come to celebrate the motto, Vive la difference.

 An interesting place to start here is the Cirque du Soleil circus performance.
-The imaginative performance of the dancers and acrobats proclaims a zest for life.
+Imaginative performance of the dancers and acrobats proclaims a zest for life.
 Cirque du Soleil is one of the most successful cultural exports of Montreal.
 Itinerant companies of Cirque may be seen in major U.S. cities.
 Resident Cirque companies in Las Vegas deliver experiences that pack in the crowds night after night, providing some of the least-derivative entertainments you will ever experience.
-Cirque shows in Montreal, Las Vegas, and elsewhere are far more than circus acts, and viewers tend to describe them as spiritualistic dance expressions of the joy of life.
+Cirque shows in Montreal, Las Vegas, and elsewhere are far more than circus acts.
+Viewers tend to describe them as spiritualistic dance expressions of the joy of life.